Combatting Gerrymandering with Ranked Choice Voting: An Experimental Analysis of Multi-member Districts in the United States: Model and methods

-For the intra-party analysis in \Cref{sec:intra}, we further require individual-level characteristics that can be used to simulate voter rankings.
-There, we use a \textit{voter file} provided to us by a private election analytics company, with individual level voter data: in each block, an anonymized list of voters, along with their (potentially modeled) demographics (including ethnicity, gender, census block of home address); each voter is further assigned a party (either modeled or ground truth in states with party registration) and is scored on several ideological dimensions through a mixture of methods, including survey modeling, ecological inference, and individual level voting history.\footnote{Calculating accurate scores is a challenging task, but we note that the data originates from a prominent company whose scores are used by many state and national parties, campaigns, and outside groups.} We calibrate the voter file to match the calculated party vote shares.
+For the analysis in \Cref{sec:newwithoutsolidcoalitions,sec:intra}, we further require individual-level characteristics that can be used to simulate voter rankings.
+There, we use a \textit{voter file} provided to us by a private election analytics company, with individual-level voter data: in each block, an anonymized list of voters, along with their (potentially modeled) demographics (including ethnicity, gender, census block of home address); each voter is further assigned a party (either modeled or ground truth in states with party registration) and is scored on several ideological dimensions through a mixture of methods, including survey modeling, ecological inference, and individual-level voting history.\footnote{Calculating accurate scores is a challenging task, but we note that the dataset originates from a prominent company whose scores are used by many state and national parties, campaigns, and outside groups.} We calibrate the voter file to match the calculated party vote shares, by sub-sampling the voters according to their assigned party; for replicability, we provide a subsample of this dataset (with noise added) in our code repository.